-A Facility Evacuation is when students and staff are required to exit the inclement weather forces a school building.
-(For example: In the event of closure or disruption to school a fire or gas leak - not for a fire drill.) activities due to safety concerns.
-(For example: A hurricane or icy receptionist.
+A Facility Evacuation is when students and staff are required to exit the building.
+(For example: In the event of a fire or gas leak - not for a fire drill.)

-- Principal makes school-wide announcement - · ESC sends email to all employees DHS will notify off-site students to remain off campus (for example, Collegiate High School).
-ESC notifies Transportation
+- · Principal makes school-wide announcement - ESC sends email to all employees DHS will notify off-site students to remain off campus (for example, - Collegiate High School). · ESC notifies Transportation Department. - ESC provides letter or script for ESC front desk and campus receptionist.